 If your event is listed on the calendar and is open to the public, the Office of Communications may be able to interest the media in your event if it is newsworthy in some way: the first of its kind or part of a larger trend or has a human interest connection or local angle.
 Again: allow at least three to four weeks for maximum publicity.

-Once you've provided a title and description for your event, it will be approved and will automatically appear on the College Calendar of Events and on Today at Conn.
+Once you've provided a title and description for your event, it will be approved and automatically appear on both the College Calendar of Events and on Today at Conn.
 If you would like to request that your event be featured on a given day in Today at Conn, contact Director of Public Relations Deborah MacDonnell for consideration.